symfony/symfony-docs/components/security/authorization.rst

 The :class:`Symfony\\Component\\Security\\Core\\Authorization\\Voter\\AuthenticatedVoter`
 voter supports the attributes ``IS_AUTHENTICATED_FULLY``, ``IS_AUTHENTICATED_REMEMBERED``,
-and ``IS_AUTHENTICATED_ANONYMOUSLY`` and grants access based on the current level of authentication, i.e. is the user fully authenticated, or only based on a "remember-me" cookie, or even authenticated anonymously?
+and ``IS_AUTHENTICATED_ANONYMOUSLY`` and grants access based on the current level of authentication, e.g. is the user fully authenticated, or only based on a "remember-me" cookie, or even authenticated anonymously?

 .. code-block:: php